tommeswick/phase_field_fracture_optimal_control/paper.md

 # Summary
-The provided codebase is designed to solve phase-field fracture optimal control problems, wherein the goal is to achieve a desired fracture in a brittle material thorugh the application of external forces.
+The provided codebase is designed to solve phase-field fracture optimal control problems, wherein the goal is to achieve a desired fracture in a brittle material through the application of external forces.
 This algorithmic framework was developed alongside our recent publication [@JCP2022] and enables the accurate and efficient simulation of phase-field optimal control problems in a space-time fashion.
-In this example, the fracture is controlled through Neumann boundary conditions, and the cost functioncal tracks the distance between the current fracture and the desired fracture.
+In this example, the fracture is controlled through Neumann boundary conditions, and the cost functional tracks the distance between the current fracture and the desired fracture.
 Our code is based on the open source libraries DOpElib [@dopelib] and deal.II [@deal2020].